OrdinalHaze/Lazy-Tree/README.md

 ## 🌟 Features

 - **AI-Powered Leaf Counting**: Uses computer vision techniques to detect and count leaves in tree images
+- **Random Mood System**: AI randomly chooses its mood for each analysis with weighted probabilities
+- **Sassy Comments**: The AI provides entertaining, mood-based commentary on your tree images
 - **Mood-Based Accuracy**: AI accuracy varies from 5% to 90% based on its current mood
 - **Retro UI Design**: Inspired by classic operating systems with modern sage green accents
 - **Real-time Processing**: Live progress indicators and status updates
 - **Drag & Drop Support**: Easy image upload with drag and drop functionality
 - **Responsive Design**: Works on desktop and mobile devices
+- **Mood History**: Track the AI's mood changes across multiple analyses

 ## 🎭 AI Moods & Accuracy